Cancer drugs A to Z list

 Skin rash

-A rash can also be itchy.
-Tell your doctor or nurse if you have a skin rash.
-They can prescribe medicine to stop the itching and soothe your skin.
+Tell your doctor or nurse if you have any skin changes.
+They can give you medicines to help.

 Loss of appetite and weight loss